 There are NO GENRE REQUIREMENTS.
-Everything's fair game: satire, tragedy, science fiction, fantasy, suspense, detective, romance, hyper realism, magical realism, plain old realism, speculative fiction, flash fiction, meta-fiction, meta-meta-fiction, hamster tales, et cetera.
+Everything's fair game: satire, tragedy, science fiction, humor, fantasy, suspense, mystery, romance, hyper realism, magical realism, plain old realism, speculative fiction, flash fiction, meta-fiction, meta-meta-fiction, hamster tales, et cetera.

 Do the opening and closing lines need to be in their own paragraph?

 No. Just treat them as the first and last words of your story.
 What follows the opening line in your first paragraph or precedes the closing line in your last is up to you.

 If I am writing a poem, do the opening and closing lines need to be a single line?